-- VII.1.1 A decision to reappoint, award tenure, or to promote shall be made by the Board only on the recommendation of the Provost, following the Provost's receipt of a recommendation from COAP, and following COAP's receipt of a recommendation from the relevant departmental committee. - VII.1.2 Probationary reappointment shall not be granted without a positive recommendation from the Provost, provided that the duties assigned in the probationary reappointment process under this Agreement have been carried out without determinative procedural or substantive error or bias. - VII.1.3 Tenure shall not be granted without a positive recommendation from the Tenure Committee and the Provost provided that each carries out the duties assigned in the tenure process under this Agreement without determinative procedural or substantive error or bias. - VII.1.4 A decision not to reappoint, to deny tenure, or to deny promotion shall be made by the Provost.
+- VII.1.1 A decision to reappoint, award tenure/permanency, or to promote shall be made by the Board only on the recommendation of the Provost, following the Provost's receipt of a recommendation from COAP, and following COAP's receipt of a recommendation from the relevant departmental committee. - VII.1.2 Probationary reappointment shall not be granted without a positive recommendation from the Provost, provided that the duties assigned in the probationary reappointment process under this Agreement have been carried out without determinative procedural or substantive error or bias. - VII.1.3 Tenure/Permanency shall not be granted without a positive recommendation from the Tenure/Permanency Committee and the Provost provided that each carries out the duties assigned in the tenure/permanency process under this Agreement without determinative procedural or substantive error or bias. - VII.1.4 A decision not to reappoint, to deny tenure/permanency, or to deny promotion shall be made by the Provost.

-VII.2 Effective Date of Reappointment, Tenure or Promotion
+VII.2 Effective Date of Reappointment, Tenure/Permanency or Promotion

-- VII.2.1 Once a decision to grant reappointment, tenure or promotion has been made by the Board, it shall take effect on July 1st.
-If a decision is delayed because of reconsideration beyond June 30th of the academic year in which the hearing was initiated, reappointment, tenure or promotion shall take effect retroactively to July 1st. - VII.2.2 If a candidate for reappointment has submitted materials by November 30th of the year in which the candidate is being considered and a decision to deny reappointment is nonetheless delayed beyond June 30th of the penultimate year of the initial probationary appointment, the candidate shall be granted a further one (1) year limited term appointment, notwithstanding the various provisions of this Agreement. - VII.2.3 If a candidate for tenure has submitted materials by August 31st of the year in which that member is being considered and a decision to deny tenure is nonetheless delayed beyond June 30th of the penultimate year of the probationary service, the candidate shall be granted a further one (1) year limited term appointment, notwithstanding the various provisions of this Agreement.
+- VII.2.1 Once a decision to grant reappointment, tenure/permanency or promotion has been made by the Board, it shall take effect on the July 1st immediately following the application submission.
+If a decision is delayed because of reconsideration beyond June 30th of the academic year in which the hearing was initiated, reappointment, tenure/permanency or promotion shall take effect retroactively to the July 1st immediately following the application submission. - VII.2.2 If a candidate for reappointment has submitted materials by November 30th of the year in which the candidate is being considered and a decision to deny reappointment is nonetheless delayed beyond June 30th of the penultimate year of the initial probationary appointment, the candidate shall be granted a further one (1) year limited term appointment, notwithstanding the various provisions of this Agreement.

+VII.2.3 If a candidate for tenure/permanency has submitted materials by August 31st of the year in which that member is being considered and a decision to deny tenure/permanency is nonetheless delayed beyond June 30th of the penultimate year of the probationary service, the candidate shall be granted a further one (1) year limited term appointment, notwithstanding the various provisions of this Agreement.

-VII.3 Criteria for Probationary Reappointment, Tenure and Promotion
+VII.3 Criteria for Probationary Reappointment, Tenure/Permanency and Promotion